naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">Expression</span> | String | Set expression.  <br /><br />  The expression should be in the following format: `VariableName=ExpressionBody`, where `VariableName` is the name of the custom  variable to assign and `ExpressionBody` is the expression, the result of which should be assigned to the variable.  <br /><br />  Supported operators inside the expression body: +,-,*,/,%.
 All operators requires both operands to be numbers; you can only use assignment with strings.  <br /><br />  Supported math functions inside the expression body: everything from [.NET System.Math](https://docs.microsoft.com/en-us/dotnet/api/system.math?view=netframework-4.7.2#methods) namespace.
 Additionally, `Random(int min, int max)` function is supported, returning a random integer between specified min and max values.  <br /><br />  You can use existing variable names in the expression body; to distinguish a plain text value from a variable name, wrap the value in double quotes (`"`).
+In case you wish to include the double quotes in the plain text value itself, escape them **twice**, eg `\\"`.

 </div>